Recommender Systems

 • User - requests content

-• Context - device, location, time
+• Context - device, location, time, history

 • Interface - browser, mobile